redtexts/texts/rutgers_1916_the_left_wing.md

 the same time constitutes the political form best adapted to serve the interests of the various capitalist groups.

-The large group of better-paid employes [sic] and officials, the so-called new middle class, who depend upon their salaries, may reasonably expect to be better protected in their standard of living by a state organization, with an official standardization of salaries, than
+The large group of better-paid employees and officials, the so-called new middle class, who depend upon their salaries, may reasonably expect to be better protected in their standard of living by a state organization, with an official standardization of salaries, than